XJTAG Terms and Conditions for the sale of Products and Services

 7.2.
 Title to the Seller’s IPR shall never pass to the Client.
 The Seller’s Products and Services are used to diagnose problems with its Clients’ boards or to enable programming of its Clients’ electronics.
 XJTAG’s IP is not retained in the Clients’ product.
 The Seller’s technology uses library files to test devices and each test development adds extra library files to the Seller’s technology for the benefit of all XJTAG Clients.

 7.3.
 In consideration of the Price paid by the Client, the Seller hereby grants to the Client a non-exclusive licence to use the Software.
-The full licence terms can be found here.
+The full licence terms can be found in the End User Licence Agreement (EULA).

 7.4.
 In line with industry standards, the Client may obtain a third-party licence to use the Seller’s Software on a network.